bkw777/NODE_DATAPAC/README.md

 [The Model 100 part](https://github.com/bkw777/TRS-80_Disk_Video_Interface_Cable/blob/main/README.md#part-3---model-100-adapter) of this [3-part cable for the Disk/Video Interface](http://tandy.wiki/Disk/Video_Interface:_Cable) is exactly the same thing.

 ## Theory of Operation
-This only describes the hardware.
-I don't yet know how the software works.
+This only describes the low level hardware.
+I don't yet know how the software works or how the data is structured on the device.

 The 3 74x161 form a 0-1023 counter, setting local sram address bits A0-A9.
 We'll call this the byte counter.